Discord Integration

 Disconnect

-To disconnect Discord, navigate to Settings > Integrations > Discord and click Disconnect.
+To disconnect Discord, open Connect Sources > Discord and click Disconnect.
 ProductBridge:

 -